Exam Information

 What do I do if I am unwell on the day on my exam?

 You must try and attend all of your exams, even if you are feeling unwell.
-However, in cases where you cannot attend, you must ring the Academy as soon as possible.
+In cases where you cannot attend, you must ring the Academy as soon as possible: however, failing to attend an exam may have an impact on your overall grade.

 What happens if I am unwell during my exam?